-Children who were born prematurely are much more likely to be diagnosed with autism than children who were born on time, according to research.
+People who were born prematurely are much more likely to be diagnosed with autism than people who were born on time, according to a huge new study.

-Premature, or preterm, birth increases the risk of medical complications and death.
+Doctors know that premature, or preterm, birth increases the risk of medical complications and death.
 The earlier a baby is born, especially before 32 weeks, the greater the chance of breathing, developmental, vision, or hearing problems, according to the U.S. Centers for Disease Control and Prevention (CDC).
-The average pregnancy is 40 weeks long.
-A premature baby, or preemie, is born before 37 weeks.

 The link between prematurity and autism does not mean that one necessarily causes the other.

 “The two may be seen together but caused by another factor, such as a gene abnormality,” says Paul H. Lipkin, M.D., a pediatric neurodevelopmental specialist and director of medical outpatient services at Kennedy Krieger Institute in Maryland.
 “Is a gene abnormality causing preterm birth; is it causing the neurodevelopmental problems seen in autism?” asks Lipkin, who was not involved in that study.